clebersimm/clebersimm/README.md

 ### 👋 Hi there!
 I'm Cleber Luis Simm

-### A little about me
+### 🧑‍💻 A little about me
 I'm a full-stack engineer with a degree in Computer Science and over 15 years of experience in software development.
-I specialize in web development (front-end and back-end) using technologies like Java, JSF, and JavaScript, and have some experience with mobile development.
+I specialize in web development, both front-end and back-end, using Java, JSF, and JavaScript.
+I also have some experience with mobile development.

-### Where to find me - beyond github
+### 🌐 Where to find me - beyond GitHub
 <a href="https://www.linkedin.com/in/clebersimm" target="_blank">
     <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="Linkedin" title="Linkedin"/>
 </a>

-## Some techs I know
+### 🚀 Tech Stack

 ### For the Backend